RussellLuo/kun/README.md

 If a Go method needs to correspond to more than one URI (or HTTP method), you can specify multiple `//kun:op` directives, which will produce multiple HTTP request operations.

-Note that the only differences among these HTTP request operations are the path parameters.
+Note that there are only three possible differences among these HTTP request operations:

+- HTTP method
+- URI
+- Path parameters (defined in URI)

 ##### Arguments

 - **method**: The request method.
-- **pattern**: The request URL.
+- **pattern**: The request URI.
     + NOTE: All variables in **pattern** will automatically be bound to their corresponding method arguments (match by names in *lower camel case*), as **path** parameters, if these variables have not yet been specified explicitly by `//kun:param`.

 ##### Examples